Building a website for your business is a significant project – especially if you want a customised design

 The main downside to using a web design agency is the cost.
 A good website design company will charge at least £500 for a basic website.
+Expect to pay more for a polished design that's responsive, so it displays well on screens of all sizes.
 More complex sites may cost thousands.

 When looking for a web design agency, choose one you feel you can establish a good working relationship with.
 It’s also important to find a web design agency which understands your business and its objectives.